COBA-NIH/i2kconference/index.md

 This year, we are excited to present a program dense of insightful talks from leading voices in the field, alongside selected presentations from your submitted abstracts.
 Additionally, the conference will offer hands-on workshops focused on state-of-the-art open-source tools for working with and analyzing scientific image data.
 It is an ideal opportunity to exchange ideas and discover innovative approaches for managing the growing volume of detailed microscopy images.
 Looking forward to seeing you there!

 Registration is now closed, we thank everyone for the tremendous interest in this event!
+It couldn't have been better.

 We are also delighted to announce an online event taking place on October 28th-30th following last year's successful "HalfwayToI2K" - this will feature free tutorials on open-source tools from experts around the globe!
 Please see the [Virtual event page](https://www.i2kconference.org/virtual) for more information.